Juris-M/zotero-connectors/README.md

 The functionality exposed on Safari is provided by the Safari extensions framework.
 See [Safari Extension docs](https://developer.apple.com/safari/extensions/) for more information.

-##### Zotero Translator Framework
+##### Juris-M Translator Framework

-The Connectors share code with [Zotero desktop application](https://github.com/zotero/zotero), to support translation.
+The Connectors share code with [Juris-M desktop application](https://github.com/juris-m/zotero), to support translation.
-A basic understanding of how translation works or at least the handlers it exposes in Zotero will be highly useful in understanding the codebase.
+A basic understanding of how translation works or at least the handlers it exposes in Juris-M will be highly useful in understanding the codebase.

 ## Components

-Saving resources to Zotero library is facilitated by two major components: the Zotero Connector running in the browser and either the Zotero client or zotero.org web api.
-The Zotero Connector itself is split into two components: code running on the webpage and a background process.
+Saving resources to Juris-M library is facilitated by two major components: the Juris-M Connector running in the browser and either the Juris-M client or zotero.org web api.
+The Juris-M Connector itself is split into two components: code running on the webpage and a background process.

 <img src="http://i.imgur.com/4r2qRqe.png" width="600"/>